HackYourFutureBelgium/git-workflow-workshop-for-two/README.md

 ## Step 1 - Programmer 1 creates a new GitHub repo and clones it

-1. Go to your GitHub account and create a new repo, initialising it with a `README.md`.
+1. Go to your GitHub account and create a new repo on your account and add your partner as a collaborator.
+Initialising it with a `README.md`.

 2. [Clone](https://help.github.com/articles/cloning-a-repository/) this new repository using your terminal.